 Herbert Pundik was writing famous columns for the Danish newspaper, Politiken.
 At one point in the negotiations for a humane solution to the Palestinian problem, things seemed so hopeful that Pundik wrote a column in Politiken, titled “Det dagas i øst”.
 (There is a dawn in the east).

-It was hard work getting my hands on the books I wanted to read.
+It had been hard work getting my hands on the books I wanted to read.
 One book could only be found at Lund University Library and I had to give my sister Gun’s name and position as a university teacher to be allowed to take out the book.

 The British Prime Minister, Neville Chamberlain came back from the Munich conference with Hitler in 1938 with the message “Peace in our time”.
 Hope never dies, but could the world not really see what Hitler and the Nazi top men were up to?
 This Munich Agreement took place in September 1938, after the German takeover of Czech Sudetenland.
 That was the first Nazi territory takeover.